ihitrec/Sudoku/README.md

 - Event is structured differently which prevents the use of **event.path**.
 Instead, **this** was used which turned out to be more simple anyway.

 - Keydown event works in a different way which required setting a timeout function.
-It deletes the content if not in the 1-9 range.
+It deletes the content if not in the 1-9 number range.

 ### Responsiveness